 - Nutrition bags for small children

 Another service we provide is referrals for those clients who are having problems with housing, employment, disability or social security payments, food stamps and other life’s necessities.

 James is a single man who is looking for work after prison.
-He’s had a hard time making a go of it after his release.
+He’s had a hard time finding a job after his release.
 ICM provided him with food, dishes and linens for a new apartment, and a connection to a jobs program in the neighborhood.
-Michael also needed clothing to wear in his job search.
+James also received clothing to wear to his first interview!

 Joanna is an elderly grandmother who recently received custody of two of her grandchildren.
-She has been living on $500 a month social security, and that amount of money hardly pays her rent, much less allows for food purchase or the provision of things for her grandchildren.
-ICM was able to put Martina in touch with a program for grandparents raising grandchildren, and assure her that we will be in her future for food and clothing needs for her and her little ones.
+She has been living on $500 a month from her social security payment, and that amount of money hardly pays her rent, much less allows for food purchase or the provision of things for her grandchildren.
+ICM was able to put Joanna in touch with a program for grandparents raising grandchildren, and assure her that we will be in her future for food and clothing needs for her and her little ones.